cadenmarinozzi/PhUn/README.md

 Physics in the Universe.
 A collection of physics and math related simulations and tools.

+Keep in mind that since this project is very new, the code is not pretty.

 This app is very much a work in progress, so expect bugs and lots of improper scaling.

 # Website